+Specific hazards during firefighting

-: Hazardous combustion products may include:
+Hazardous combustion products may include:

-A complex mixture of airborne solid and liquid particulates and gases (smoke).
+A complex mixture of airborne solid and liquid particulates and

+gases (smoke).

-Carbon monoxide may be evolved if incomplete combustion
+Carbon monoxide may be evolved if incomplete combustion occurs.

-occurs.

 Unidentified organic and inorganic compounds.

-Specific extinguishing meth-

-ods

-Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.

-Special protective equipment

-for firefighters

-Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
+Specific extinguishing methods Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.
+Special protective equipment for firefighters Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
 Self-Contained Breathing Apparatus must be worn when approaching a fire in a confined space.
 Select fire fighter's clothing approved to relevant Standards (e.g. Europe: EN469).
 SECTION 6.
-ACCIDENTAL RELEASE MEASURES

-tive equipment and emer-

-gency procedures

-Personal precautions, protec- : Avoid contact with skin and eyes.

-Environmental precautions : Use appropriate containment to avoid environmental contamination.
+ACCIDENTAL RELEASE MEASURES tive equipment and emergency procedures Personal precautions, protec- : Avoid contact with skin and eyes. : Use appropriate containment to avoid environmental contami-Environmental precautions nation.
 Prevent from spreading or entering drains, ditches or rivers by using sand, earth, or other appropriate barriers.

-Local authorities should be advised if significant spillages

-cannot be contained.

-Methods and materials for containment and cleaning up Slippery when spilt.
-Avoid accidents, clean up immediately.
-Prevent from spreading by making a barrier with sand, earth or other containment material.

-Reclaim liquid directly or in an absorbent.

-Soak up residue with an absorbent such as clay, sand or other suitable material and dispose of properly.

-US

-Additional advice : For guidance on selection of personal protective equipment see Chapter 8 of this Safety Data Sheet.
+Methods and materials for containment and cleaning up : Prevent from spreading or entering into drains, ditches or rivers by using sand, earth, or other appropriate barriers.
+3 / 14 800001015823 US According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 1.2 Revision Date: 11/26/2015 Print Date: 05/02/2016 Additional advice : For guidance on selection of personal protective equipment see Chapter 8 of this Safety Data Sheet.
 For guidance on disposal of spilled material see Chapter 13 of this Safety Data Sheet.

 SECTION 7.
 HANDLING AND STORAGE

-Technical measures : Use local exhaust ventilation if there is risk of inhalation of vapours, mists or aerosols.
+Technical measures : Use local exhaust ventilation if there is risk of inhalation of

+vapours, mists or aerosols.